osrg/ryu-book/en/source/contribute.rst

 Python
 ^^^^^^

-Ryu supports Python 2.6 and later.
-Therefore, do not use syntax only available in Python 2.7.
+Ryu supports Python 2.7 and Python 3.4.

-Python 3.0 or later are not supported at the moment.
-However, it's best to keep in mind to write source code that avoids future changes as much as possible.
+It is out of guarantee, if you use Ryu in other Python version.

 Coding Style
 ^^^^^^^^^^^^